 Our second house sitting in Ontario was also in Burlington and was shortly after our previous one.
 This house-sitting opportunity was for a couple who were travelling abroad, leaving their two family pets, Skye and Cane, in our care.

-If you have never been to Burlington, it is a city in the Regional Municipality of Halton at the northwestern end of Lake Ontario in Ontario Canada.
+If you have never been to Burlington, it is a city in the Regional Municipality of Halton at the northwestern end of Lake Ontario in Ontario, Canada.
 Burlington forms the west end of the Greater Toronto area and is part of the Hamilton metropolitan census area.
-It lies between Lake Ontario’s north shore and Niagara Escarpment.
+It lies between Lake Ontario’s north shore and the Niagara Escarpment.

 The population in 2017 was 205,960.

 Sarah and Dave are a wonderful couple who were heading abroad for a short vacation.

 Their comfortable home is large and spacious, with an outdoor covered pavilion, heated by a gas fireplace and heater, where you can enjoy sitting regardless of the weather, and a beautiful saltwater pool with little to no maintenance.
 For the exerciser, there is an indoor gym.

 Salt Water Pool With Surrounding Deck!

 The neighbourhood is great for walking and boasts many running and biking trails.